planq-network/planq-docs/getting-started/architecture.md

 ## Further reading

-Follow [this link](broken-reference) for more information about the Cronos chain protocol.
+Follow [this link](../planq-chain-protocol/planq-general-faq.md) for more information about the Planq chain protocol.